Tesla Experimental Station

-The Tesla Experimental Station was a laboratory in Colorado Springs, Colorado, USA built in 1899 by inventor Nikola Tesla and for his study of the use of high-voltage, high-frequency electricity in wireless power transmission.
-Tesla used it for only one year, until 1900, and it was torn down in 1904 to pay his outstanding debts.
+The Tesla Experimental Station was a laboratory in Colorado Springs, Colorado, USA built in 1899 by inventor Nikola Tesla for his study of the use of high-voltage, high-frequency electricity in wireless power transmission.
+Tesla used it for only one year, until 1900, and it was razed in 1904 to pay his outstanding debts.

 History

 A multiple exposure picture (one of 68 images created by Century Magazine photographer Dickenson Alley) of Tesla sitting in his Colorado Springs laboratory with his "magnifying transmitter" generating millions of volts.
 The 7 m long arcs were not part of the normal operation, but only produced for effect by rapidly cycling the power switch.

 In May 1899, Tesla, several of his assistants, and a local contractor commenced the construction of Tesla's laboratory shortly after arriving in Colorado Springs, a high-altitude location where he would have more room than in his downtown New York City laboratory for his high-voltage, high-frequency experiments.
 Tesla moved there to study the conductive nature of low pressure air, part of his research into wireless transmission of electrical power.
 The lab possessed the largest Tesla coil ever built, 49.25 ft in diameter, which was a preliminary version of the magnifying transmitter planned for installation in the Wardenclyffe Tower.
 Upon his arrival, he told reporters that he planned to conduct wireless telegraphy experiments, transmitting signals from Pikes Peak to Paris.

 An Alley photograph from Colorado Springs documenting three lights receiving power by means of electrodynamic induction from an oscillator 60 ft from the bulbs (placed on the ground outside the building to demonstrate they had no connection to the power source).

 He produced artificial lightning, with discharges consisting of millions of volts and up to 135 ft long.
 People walking along the street observed sparks jumping between their feet and the ground.
 Sparks sprang from water line taps when touched.
 Light bulbs within 100 ft of the lab glowed even when turned off.
 Horses in a livery stable bolted from their stalls after receiving shocks through their metal shoes.
 Butterflies were electrified, swirling in circles with blue halos of St. Elmo's fire around their wings.

 Another Alley photo of a grounded tuned coil in resonance with a transmitter, illuminating a light near the bottom of the picture.
 Tesla did not disclose how far away the transmitter was.